k4u5hik/astro-kaushik-blog/src/pages/about.md

 Hi, I'm Kaushik.

-I'm a freelance bookkeeper and operate a business consulting and solutions services from Sydney, Australia.
+I'm a freelance bookkeeper and operate a  business consulting and solutions service from Sydney, Australia.
 MBA, Professional Accountancy Major from University of Technology Sydney, 2007.

 Actively sharpening my programming skills towards creating health and finance applications that are geared towards data-driven decision making.